approvals/ApprovalTests.Net/ApprovalTests/docs/EnvironmentSpecificTests.md

 ```
 Copied from: EmailTest.Testname.Microsoft_Windows_10_Pro.approved.eml
 ```

-this makes it easier to understand how this system differs from the last system.
+This makes it easier to understand how this system differs from the last system.

 ---

 [Back to User Guide](/doc/README.md#top)